What To Plant In March

 What Does The Term pH Level Mean?

-Are you wondering what the term pH level is when gardening?
+Are you wondering what the term pH level means in gardening?
 Each plant prefers a different level of acidity to grow the very best harvest.
-The level of acidity varies between each plant.

-Therefore, you can adjust the pH of your soil by adding lime or sulfur to bring it up or down, depending on what your soil needs.
+Therefore, you can adjust the pH of your soil by adding lime or sulfur to raise or lower it, depending on its needs.

-You can have your soil tested, possibly by your state extension service, or try and do it yourself with a soil tester. pH Tester
+You can have your soil tested, possibly by your state extension service, or try to do it yourself with a soil tester. pH Tester

 Soil Amendments

-The first thing we need to do is pull any weeds that have come up since the last time you turned over the soil.
-Dig out any leftover crops that you may have missed the last time you harvested.
+We first need to pull any growing weeds since the last time you turned over the soil.
+We should also dig out any leftover crops you missed the last time you harvested.

-Turn the soil several times and add the following amendments, if you need them.
-You may remember I have raised garden beds because I don’t want to bend down as far to work my garden anymore.
+Turn the soil several times and add the following amendments if necessary.
+You may remember that I have raised garden beds because I don’t want to bend down as far to work my garden anymore.

-I’m adding two more raised beds this year, I feel an urgency to raise more food for my family.
-This is my favorite soil, I would check to see if you can buy it where you live, It’s fabulous!!
+I’m adding two more raised beds this year because I urgently need to raise more food for my family.
+This is my favorite soil.
+I would check to see if you can buy it where you live.
+It’s fabulous!!

 Soil Builder Earthworm Castings